ErikSchierboom/requirejstutorial/README.md

 For the moment, we won't go into the various [configuration options](http://requirejs.org/docs/api.html#config).
 We'll see some of them later.

 ### Module paths
 The last concept we need to introduce is that of module paths.
 When RequireJS requests a module, it loads that module using this template: `<base URL>/<module ID>.js`.
-This means that if our base URL is `scripts` and our module ID is `'app'`, RequireJS will try to load it from `scripts/app.js`.
-Similarly, if the base URL is `frontend/js` and the module ID is `'utils/message'`, the module will be loaded from `frontend/js/utils/message.js`.

-Using this template, it is possible to determine a module's ID by knowing the base URL and the URL at which the module can be found.
-So if you have a module that is located at `scripts/utils/messages.js` and you know the base URL is `scripts`, the module ID is therefore `'utils/messages'`.

-So how does RequireJS determine the base URL?
 By default, the base URL is set to the path from which the main file is loaded.
 So if the main file is located at `scripts/main.js`, the base URL is set to `scripts`.
+Using this base URL, a request for the `'app'` module translates to a request to `scripts/app.js`.
+If the base URL was `frontend/js` and the module ID `'utils/message'`, the module would be loaded from `frontend/js/utils/message.js`.

+Using this template, it is possible to determine a module's ID by knowing the base URL and the URL at which the module can be found.
+So if you have a module that is located at `scripts/utils/messages.js` and you know the base URL is `scripts`, the module ID is thus `'utils/messages'`.

-Note that it is possible to use a custom base URL, but we will discuss that later.
+Note that it is possible to customize the base URL, which will be discussed later.

 ## Examples
 Now that we have learned the basics, we are ready to move on to our examples.
 We encourage you to clone this repository to your local machine to examine and play with the examples yourselves.
 The code for each example is in a separate directory.